 - Matthews v.
 Brookstone Stores, Inc.; et al., 431 F. Supp.
 2d 1219 (S.D.
 Ala.
 2006) – Successfully argued that a Massachusetts company had not waived its defense of personal jurisdiction by limited participation in the litigation.

-- Brad Hill, Administrator of the Estate of Billy Michael Hill, deceased v.
-Ronnie May; et al. – Obtained a complete dismissal of claims in federal court arising from the death of a prisoner in a county jail.
+- Obtained a complete dismissal of claims against a physician arising from the death of a prisoner in a county jail.

 - Phillips v.
 American Honda Motor Co., Inc., 2006 WL 1889564 (S.D.
 Ala.
 July 10, 2006) – Successfully fought a plaintiff’s attempt to vacate a judgment where he argued that the exclusion of its expert was in error.